Will Smith addresses "horrific" Oscars slap in first major sit-down TV interview since it occurred: "I lost it"

 "I understand how shocking that was for people, man. ...
 That was a rage that had been bottled for a really long time," Smith said.
 "But I understand the pain."

-Smith also spoke with FOX 5 DC's Kevin McCarthy on Monday about his new movie, "Emancipation," his first major post-slap movie that's set to be released this weekend.
-Even though Smith was banned from the Oscars for a decade and resigned from the Academy for his actions, he could still be nominated and win an Oscar for his role in the film.
+Smith also spoke with FOX 5 DC's Kevin McCarthy on Monday about his new movie, "Emancipation," his first major post-slap film project, which is set to be released this weekend.
+Even though Smith was banned from the Oscars for a decade and resigned from the Academy for his actions, he could still potentially be nominated and win an Oscar for his role in the film.

 He told McCarthy that he would understand if people refrain from watching the movie and aren't "ready" to embrace him again.
 His utmost concern, however, is that he doesn't want his actions to come at the cost of the team who made the film possible.